torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 to get the issue solved.
 That's why you want to search for it or any discussions abound it.

- * First try to find the fix in the Git repository that holds the Linux kernel sources.
+ * First try to find the fix in the Git repository that holds the GNU/Linux kernel sources.
 You can do this with the web interfaces `on kernel.org
    <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/>`_
    or its mirror `on GitHub <https://github.com/torvalds/linux>`_; if you have